OH1TR/SnapBoxIt/SnapBoxPWA/IMPLEMENTATION_SUMMARY.md

 ## What Was Implemented

-A complete integration of OpenAI's Realtime WebRTC API into the SnapBoxPWA application, enabling voice and text-based AI assistance for inventory management.
+A complete integration of OpenAI's Realtime WebRTC API into the SnapBoxPWA application, enabling voice and text-based AI assistance for inventory management with persistent voice control in the header.

 ## Files Created